hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 >
 > Were the `echo` commands helpful in letting you know what came next?

 This is a very simple shell script.
-In this session and in upcoming sessions, we will be learning how to write more complex ones, and use the power of scripts to make our lives much easier.
+In this lesson, we will be learning how to write more complex ones and show you how to use the power of scripts to make our lives much easier.

 ## Bash variables
 A *variable* is a common concept shared by many programming languages.
 Variables are essentially a symbolic/temporary name for, or a reference to, some information.
 Variables are analogous to "buckets", where information can be stored, maintained and modified without too much hassle.